List of international games played by NHL teams: 2007 NHL Premiere

 In 2007, the NHL opened its regular season in Europe for the first time.
-The Anaheim Ducks and the Los Angeles Kings played a two-game series in England.
+The Anaheim Ducks and the Los Angeles Kings played a two-game series in England that counted towards the 2007–08 regular season.
 Each team won one game.
 Prior to this, the Kings played a two-game series in Austria against the Austrian team Red Bull Salzburg and the Swedish team Färjestad Karlstad, winning both.

 2008 NHL Premiere

-In 2008, four teams from the NHL (the New York Rangers, the Ottawa Senators, the Pittsburgh Penguins, and the Tampa Bay Lightning) opened their regular seasons in Europe.
+In 2008, four teams from the NHL (the New York Rangers, the Ottawa Senators, the Pittsburgh Penguins, and the Tampa Bay Lightning) opened their 2008–09 regular seasons in Europe.
 The Rangers and the Lightning played a two-game series in the Czech Republic, with the Rangers winning both games.
 The Senators and the Penguins played a two-game series in Sweden, with each team winning one game.
 Prior to this, the Rangers played in the inaugural Victoria Cup against Metallurg Magnitogorsk from Russia.
 All four teams also played against various European teams (Eisbären Berlin from Germany, SC Bern from Switzerland, Slovan Bratislava from Slovakia, Jokerit Helsinki from Finland, and Frölunda Gothenburg from Sweden).
 The NHL teams won all games.

 2009 NHL Premiere

-In 2009, once more four teams from the NHL (the Chicago Blackhawks, the Detroit Red Wings, the Florida Panthers, and the St. Louis Blues) opened their regular seasons in Europe.
+In 2009, four teams from the NHL (the Chicago Blackhawks, the Detroit Red Wings, the Florida Panthers, and the St. Louis Blues) opened their 2009–10 regular seasons in Europe.
 The Blackhawks and the Panthers played a two-game series in Finland, with each team winning once.
 The Red Wings and the Blues played a two-game series in Sweden, with the Blues winning both games.
 Prior to this, the Blackhawks played in the second annual Victoria Cup against ZSC Lions from Switzerland.
 All four teams also played against various European teams (Jokerit Helsinki and Tappara Tampere from Finland, HC Davos from Switzerland, and Färjestad BK and Linköpings HC from Sweden).
 The NHL teams had a record of 4–2–0 against the European teams.